Last Updated on March 26, 2023 by Igor Karni

 The type of gear you bring largely depends on the duration, terrain, and type of e-bike trip you’re planning to take.
 Either way, be sure to rent or bring an e-bike that includes racks for carrying necessary cargo.

-For a day trip, essentials may include: a backpack, water, a helmet, panniers attached to front and rear racks, a bike lock, cycling appropriate clothing (e.g. reflective for night), front and rear lights, and sunscreen.
+For a day trip, essentials may include: a backpack, water, a helmet, panniers attached to the front and rear racks, a bike lock, cycling appropriate clothing (e.g. reflective for the night), front and rear lights, and sunscreen.

 If you’re going on a multi-day trip, be sure to additionally bring: a battery charger, spare clothes and underwear, spare tires, and a flashlight.
 If planning to stay at a hotel or other type of indoor shelter, be sure to bring a method of payment and ID, and if you’re planning to set up camp, bring your sleeping bag, tent, food, dishware, and cutlery.

-Where to charge your e-bike?
+Where to charge my e-bike?